vim-advent-calendar/ideas/markzen-mappings.md

 like an 'if' statement in C or in another programming language.
 Thus, in Vim the media (the key) is definitely the message (the function to execute).

-Obviously, since alphanumric keys are used to write "editing programs", there is a need to separate "programming mode" where the user hits `dw` to delete a word, from "insertion mode", where the user just want to type text and not execute programs.
-That's why Vim is a *modal editor*, contrary to, say, Emacs.
+Obviously, since alphanumeric keys are used to write "editing programs", there is a need to separate "programming mode" where the user hits `dw` to delete a word, from "insertion mode", where the user just wants to type text and not execute programs.
+That is why Vim is a *modal editor*, contrary to, say, Emacs.
 Once you go the modal road, it makes sense to define [extra modes][em] for things like visual selection or the command-line.
 Again, mappings make it possible to automate tasks for each of these modes.